freakiname/Reconnaissance_Faciale/README.md

 ## License

-This project is for educational purposes (e.g. EMSI / SIG coursework).
-Use and modify as needed for your assignments and experiments.
+This project is for educational purposes.
+Use and modify as needed for your assignments and experiments, created by Mohamed Amine Rezoum